engineblock/engineblock-docs/docsrc/content/parameters/activity_params.md

 then `cycles=1000..2000`, and then `cycles=2000..5K`, you know that all cycles between 0 (inclusive) and 5000 (exclusive) have been specified.

+## striderate

+`striderate=1000` - use stride rate limiter for 1000 ops/s.

+`striderate=1000,0.0` - same as above, with scheduling strictness 0.0 (the default)

+`striderate=1000,0.0,co` - same as above, but with scheduling delay included in latency metrics.

+`co_striderate=1000` - An alternate form for the `,co` setting above.

+This sets the target rate for strides.
+In EngineBlock, a stride is a group of operations that are dispatched and executed together within the same thread.
+This is useful, for example, to emulate application behaviors in which some outside request translates to multiple internal requests.
+It is also a way to optimize a client runtime for more efficiency and throughput.
+The stride rate limiter applies to the whole activity irrespective of how many threads it has.

+The three-parameter form includes the ops/s target rate, a scheduling strictness parameter between 0.0 and 1.0, and an optional flag to enable coordinated omission compensation for latency metrics.
+Regardless of whether coordinated omission is included in latency metrics, the rate limiter still publishes a guage metric that shows the cumulative scheduling delay behind the target rate.
+The co option simply tells the latency metrics whether or not to include this value per-operation, or more precisely, per-stride in this case.

+**Only strictness values of 0.0 are allowed at this time.
+When strict rate limiting is better tested and documented, values up to 1.0 will be enabled.**

+**It is not ideal to combine multiple rates with the co option applied unless you are strictly aligning the rates to the number of strides, cycles, or phases.**

+## targetrate

+The `targetrate` parameter is a synonym for [cyclerate](#cyclerate), below.

+## cyclerate

+`cyclerate=1000` or `targetrate=1000` - set the cycle rate limiter to 1000
+ops/s.

+`cyclerate=1000,0.0` or `targetrate=1000,0.0` - same as above, but with
+strictness set to 0.0 (the default)

+`cyclerate=1000,0.0,co` or `targetrate=1000,0.0,co` - same as above but with
+scheduling delay included in latency metrics.

+This sets the rate limit for individual cycles within the activity, across the whole activity, irrespective of how many threads are active.
+Cycles are the individual units of work within an EngineBlock activity which we normally think of as *operations*.
+As with the stride rate limiter above, the co option enables the inclusion of scheduling delay in latency metrics.
+In any case, the cycle rate limiter will provide a gauge metric that shows the total internal scheduling delay as compared to the target op rate.

+**Only strictness values of 0.0 are allowed at this time.
+When strict rate limiting is better tested and documented, values up to 1.0 will be enabled.**

+**It is not ideal to combine multiple rates with the co option applied unless you are strictly aligning the rates to the number of strides, cycles, or phases.**

+## phaserate

+`phaserate=1000` - set the phase rate limiter to 1000 ops/s.

+`phaserate=1000,0.0` - same as above, but with a schedule strictness of 0.0 (the default)

+`phaserate=1000,0.0,co` - same as above, but with scheduling delay included in latency metrics

+`co_phaserate=1000` - an alternate form for specifying the `,co` option.

+This sets the rate limit for phases.
+A phase is a sub-cycle unit of work which is sometimes used to implement things like async protocols, data paging, or other types of workloads which could not be expressed as well with only cycles.

+**Only strictness values of 0.0 are allowed at this time.
+When strict rate limiting is better tested and documented, values up to 1.0 will be enabled.**

+**It is not ideal to combine multiple rates with the co option applied unless you are strictly aligning the rates to the number of strides, cycles, or phases.**

 ## seq

 `seq=<bucket|concat|interval>`